kubedb/docs/docs/guides/pgbouncer/virtual_secret/guide.md

 Here,

 - `spec.provider` - specifies the provider for Secrets Store CSI Driver to communicate and use.
-- `parameters.secretName` - specifies the name of the virtual secret we want to mount.
+- `spec.parameters.secretName` - specifies the name of the virtual secret we want to mount.

 > **Note:** -We can also call the mount subresource of the virtual secret to create the SecretProviderClass for us.
 -The namespace and the name of SecretProviderClass should be same as the Virtual Secret it is being used for.
 Let’s create the SecretProviderClass,